jfallmann/diffTF_Fork/docs/projectInfo.rst

 If you use this software, please cite the following reference:

-Ivan Berest*, Christian Arnold*, Armando Reyes-Palomares, Giovanni Palla, Kasper Dindler Rassmussen, Kristian Helin & Judith B. Zaugg. *Quantification of differential transcription factor activity and multiomics-based classification into activators and repressors: diffTF*.
-2018. in review.
+Ivan Berest*, Christian Arnold*, Armando Reyes-Palomares, Giovanni Palla, Kasper Dindler Rassmussen, Holly Giles, Peter-Martin Bruch, Sascha Dietrich, Wolfgang Huber, Kristian Helin & Judith B. Zaugg. *Quantification of differential transcription factor activity and multiomics-based classification into activators and repressors: diffTF*.
+2019. in review.

 We also put the paper on *bioRxiv*, please read all methodological details here:
 `Quantification of differential transcription factor activity and multiomic-based classification into activators and repressors: diffTF <https://www.biorxiv.org/content/early/2018/12/01/368498>`_.